handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ::: tip
 #### Registering all validators at once

-If you import all of Handsonable's validator modules, register them with the `registerAllValidators()` method:
+If you import all of Handsonable's validator modules, register them all with the `registerAllValidators()` method:

 ```js
 // import the `registerAllValidators()` method